shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.md

    $ make BOARD_REVISION_MAJOR=0 BOARD_REVISION_MINOR=2 dfu

 Once programming is complete, only LED ``E`` should be blinking;
-indicating that the Apollo firmware is idle.
+indicating that the Luminary firmware is idle.

 Running Self-Tests
 ------------------